Uhm Jung-hwa: Fashion line

 Uhm launched her new clothing and lingerie line, "Corner Suite" and "ZHUM in New York", which made $10M USD within three months of its release.
-"Corner Suite" became an instant hit when the line debuted on online markets.
-The line immediately sold out.
-Future plans include putting her line of clothes on more home shopping channels, as the demand for it is great.
+"Corner Suite" became an instant hit when the line debuted on online markets, which immediately sold out, and putting the line with more home shopping channels as for its demand.

 Personal life

+Health

 Uhm was diagnosed with thyroid cancer but fully recovered after surgery in May 2010.
 Uhm said she felt a little afraid leading up to the surgery, but rather than being discouraged by the pain she was experiencing, she made up her mind to dedicate herself to helping others by inspiring them.
-"I want to use my talent and influence in a meaningful way," she said.
+"I want to use my talent and influence in a meaningful way", she said.

-Impact
+Image and impact

 Artists who have cited Uhm as an influence or role model include BoA, Lee Hyori, Baek Ji-young, Sandara Park, Tiffany Young, Jung Eun-chae, Son Dam-bi, Kim Yoon-ji, Dal Shabet's Ah Young, Laboum's Solbin, and Apink's Park Cho-rong.